-Jay Rodriguez capitalised on a mistake from Michael Carrick to give the Saints a shock early lead but a double from Wayne Rooney had the hosts in front by half-time.
+Jay Rodriguez capitalized on a mistake from Michael Carrick to give the Saints a shock early lead but a double from Wayne Rooney had the hosts in front by halftime.

-Sir Alex Ferguson reinstated Robin van Persie back into his attacking-looking starting line-up, with Danny Welbeck, Shinji Kagawa and Rooney supporting the Dutchman while Nemanja Vidic returned in defence.
+Sir Alex Ferguson reinstated Robin van Persie back into his attacking looking starting line-up, with Danny Welbeck, Shinji Kagawa and Rooney supporting the Dutchman in attack, while Nemanja Vidic returned in defense.

-Mauricio Pochettino made two changes from the draw against Everton, Danny Fox and Rodriguez replacing Luke Shaw and Guly do Prado.
+Mauricio Pochettini made two changes from the draw against Everton, Danny Fox and Rodriguez replaced Luke Shaw and Guly do Prado.

-The hosts got off to an awful start when Carrick's backpass put De Gea in all sorts of trouble in the third minute.
-Rodriguez pounced, taking a touch to beat the United keeper before passing it into an open net.
+The hosts got off to an awful start when Michael Carrick's backpass put David De Gea in all sorts of trouble, Rodriguez pounced on the United shot-stopper, taking a touch to beat him before passing it into an open net in the third minute.

-The Saints' lead didn't last long, however, as Rooney fired the hosts level five minutes later when he timed his run on to Kagawa's lobbed pass and stroked the ball easily past Artur Boruc.
+The Saints' lead didn't last long, however, as Rooney fired United level five minutes later when he timed his run on to Kagawa's lobbed pass and stroked the ball easily past Artur Boruc.

 The Japan international was involved again moments later, getting down the left flank and cutting inside before striking a shot on to the near post.

-Southampton were pegged back in their own half from then on and could only hold off the Red Devils' attacking onslaught until the 27th minute.
+Southampton was pegged back in its own half from then on and could only hold off the Red Devils' attacking onslaught until the 27th minute.

-The Saints started the second period brightly, with Lambert forcing De Gea to make his first save with a tame volley.
+The Saints started the second period brightly with Rickie Lambert making De Gea make is his first save with a tame volley.

-Pochettino's men continued to apply pressure and could have gone ahead on the hour mark when Lambert hit the target with a fierce free kick.
-De Gea spilled the initial effort but cleared before Adam Lallana could pounce on the loose ball.
+Southampton continued to apply pressure on the hosts and could have gone ahead on the hour mark when Lambert hit the target with a fierce free kick.
+De Gea spilled the initial effort but managed to clear before Adam Lallana could pounce on the loose ball.

-United weathered the Saints' storm and then created some chances of their own with Rooney and Kagawa combining to drive Sir Alex Ferguson's side forward.
+United weathered the Saints' storm and then created some chances of its own with Rooney and Kagawa combining to drive Sir Alex Ferguson's side forward.